The Big Event! Offers on Paint, Flooring, Doors & more

 Sketching out your design is a great way to visualise it and feel out what you’re going for, so make sure you really take your time at this stage and decide on a design you really love.

-Measure your wall, your space and your panelling materials and work out how it’ll fit.
+Measure your wall, your space and your wall panel materials and work out how it’ll fit.

 Wickes_Q2_Paint_Day_1_0303.jpg

 Prepare your wall by clearing the area, filling any holes that exist and sanding it down to get a smooth surface.
-See our video on preparing a wall for painting for further advice.
+See our video on how to prepare walls for decorating for further advice.

 Cutting your wood